Please read the below disclaimer before citing/using any of the information provided on this page. Thank you.

 “We are not asking for any change to the Australian National Flag right now.
 Rather, if or when the Australian people decide to vote on our next national flag, whatever the reason, then we – the creator of this proposal & those supporting it – believe this is the design which best captures these four fundamental intentions:

-> To symbolise Progress & Unity.
+> Symbolise Progress & Unity.

-> To honour our Past, Present, & Future.
+> Honour our Past, Present, & Future.

-> To represent all Australians.
+> Represent all Australians.

 > And stir feelings of pride in our Great Southern Land & mateship among its people.”